-Performance metrics: Stock option exercisability should be tied to important business fundamentals like Return on Equity (ROE), Return on Capital (ROIC) and EPS growth rather than simple stock price changes.
+Performance metrics: Stock option exercisability should be tied to important business fundamentals like Return on Equity (ROE), Return on Invested Capital (ROIC) and Earnings per Share (EPS) growth rather than simple stock price changes.

 Dilution: Mawer generally does not support stock option plan amendments if the total dilution exceeds 10% of the outstanding common shares.
 Exceptions will be analyzed based on the size of the company, industry, competitiveness of labour markets, a below average level of total compensation including benefits, and other relevant factors as are appropriate.